mranalimehta/Text-Analysis-with-Python/README.md

 # Natural-Language-Processing-with-Python
-# All the examples are collection of those I found # on online tutorial while learning NLP.
-These can # be found while learning from youtube videos or blog.
+# All the examples are collection of those I found on online tutorial while learning NLP.
+These can be found while learning from youtube videos or any other blog.
 ****************In nlp1.py *****************

 It is first example of getting started with nlp using spaCy.